LogicEu/dotfiles/README.md

 # dotfiles
 >
-> Configuration dot files for some of the programs I use
+> Configuration dotfiles for some of the programs I use.
 >